Hearing AND Seeing the Demonstrated, Powerful Gospel of Jesus Christ

 • If the Gospel is declared “simply with words”, it is not being declared according to the pattern of the New Testament, where the Gospel came “also with power, with the Holy Spirit”.

 - •• Many millions of this world’s people are hungry for God, hungry for a God of both love and power, who has effective and obtainable solutions for every human need.
 Like the “prophets and righteous men” of old (Matthew 13:17), people are longing both to hear and to see the marvelous reality of God in their lives.

 •• Lord, help us to minister a visible, demonstrated “full Gospel” as the apostle Paul did — “...through mighty signs and wonders, by the power of the Spirit of God; so that from Jerusalem, and round about unto Illyricum, I have fully preached the gospel of Christ” (Romans 15:19).

-Three related topics on our website can help you to enter into this realm of ministering the Gospel with the demonstration of the Holy Spirit and power:
+Some related topics on our website can help you to enter into the supernatural realm of ministering the Gospel with the demonstration of the Holy Spirit and power:

 - • The Supernatural Gifts of the Holy Spirit will inspire you to seek and to enter into effective, Spirit-empowered ministry.

 • Why Speak in Tongues? and the companion message Tongues the Initial Evidence will give an understanding of the vital importance of the mighty baptism with the Holy Spirit in fulfilling our ministry callings.